 From USD 90

 Your guide will point out stars and constellations of interest to the Polynesian navigators, relating some of the stories and legends that are tied to them, and explain techniques on how to find certain cardinal points of the traditional Polynesian compass by using the layout of the night sky.
-Look at the beauty of the star clusters, nebulae, galaxies, stars and planets visible through our high-powered telescope before with the option of heading to Anakena Beach, Huri a Urenga and Hanga Kioʻe to take spectacular shots of the star-filled sky moai in the foreground.
+Look at the beauty of star clusters, nebulae, galaxies, stars and planets visible through our high-powered telescope before of heading to Anakena Beach and Huri a Urenga, with the option of taking spectacular shots of the star-filled sky moai in the foreground.
 Finish the night with a cup of hot chocolate and a slice of poʻe, a local spin on banana bread.

-8:30pm – Presentation on Polynesian history, navigation, basic astronomy and archeoastronomy
+8:00pm – Presentation on Polynesian history, navigation, basic astronomy and archeo-astronomy at the Green Island Tours office

-9:00pm – Set up telescope, general overview of sky layout, stars and constellations of significance.
+9:00pm – Hanga Tuʻu Hata – Set up telescope, general overview of sky layout, stars and constellations of significance

-10:45pm – Anakena – View the north-western sky from binoculars and telescope with the option of night photography by the moai
+11:15pm – Anakena – Hot chocolate and poʻe with the option of night photography by the moai

-12:00pm – Photography at Huri a Urenga and explanation of the allignment of moai
+12:00pm – Photography at Huri a Urenga and explanation of the moai's alignment

 PLEASE NOTE –

-Because of light pollution’s effect on star visibility, most astronomy tours do not take place three days either side of the full moon.
-Because of Easter Island's unique character, night photography opportunities and isolation, the Rapa Nui Stargazing Experience will still continue to operate those days, although there will be more emphasis on surveying the moon and planets as many deep sky objects are unable to be seen when the full moon is up.
-If you are interested in taking part in this tour when visiting the island and want to have the best conditions for stargazing, book your trip when lunar light pollution won't be an issue.
+Because of light pollution’s effect on star visibility, the Rapa Nui Stargazing Experience is unable to take place four days before or two days the full moon.
+If you are interested in taking part in this tour when visiting the island, try to book your trip when lunar light pollution won't be an issue.

 The Rapa Nui Stargazing Experience includes –